-3.3.4 Administrative verifications in respect of incurred expenditure reported by PPs (Reg.
+4.3.4 Administrative verifications in respect of incurred expenditure reported by PPs (Reg.
 Art.
 5.6.2 (i))

-Administrative verifications in respect of incurred expenditure reported by PPs are deskbased documentary examinations of the financial reports and relevant supporting documentation - a proof of expenditures (e.g. invoices, proofs of payment, timesheets, presence lists, proofs of delivery, bank statements, etc.).
+Administrative verifications in respect of incurred expenditure reported by PPs are desk- based documentary examinations of the financial reports and relevant supporting documentation - a proof of expenditures (e.g. invoices, proofs of payment, timesheets, presence lists, proofs of delivery, bank statements, etc.).
 The main principles of the administrative verifications are:

 - Each financial report submitted by the PP should be verified by the PO before it is approved; - The documents to be submitted by the PP with each report should be comprehensive in order to enable the PO to verify the legality and regularity of the expenditure.
 The supporting documentation required might include: a schedule of the individual expenditure items, totalled and showing the expenditure amount, the references of the related invoices, the date of payment and the payment reference number and list of contracts signed (if applicable).
 Moreover, ideally, electronic invoices and payments or copies of invoices and proof of payment should be provided for all expenditure items.
-However, where this would involve a large volume of documentation, an alternative approach might involve requesting only the supporting documentation in respect of a sample of expenditure items selected for the detailed review as explained below;
+However, where this would involve a large volume of documentation, an alternative approach might involve requesting only the supporting documentation in respect of a sample of expenditure items selected for the detailed review as explained below: - In a case of a large volume of transactions/supporting documents accompanying the financial reports, it is advisable to focus verifications on samples of transactions/items, selected based on risk factors;